project photos – https://drive.google.com/drive/u/0/folders/16HoEmqHeMu5M2csIAOgexuVhy-m_z3en

 Sights & Surroundings

-There are many places for you to visit during your free time.
-For example, you can visit the Fourteen Falls in Thika, go hiking in Kenya Mountain, visit Mombasa and enjoy the beach or head for a weekend of sightseeing in Nakuru or Nairobi, which are filled with national parks.
-Nairobi is also the nightlife hub of Kenya.
+During your free time, there are many places to explore in the surrounding areas.
+For example, you can visit the Fourteen Falls in Thika, go trekking up to Mount Kenya (a stunning snow-capped peak), visit the gorgeous Mombasa beach or head out on a weekend of sightseeing in Nakuru or Nairobi and explore the national parks.